 The Cawthron Institute has worked alongside regional councils to verify the processes and methods used for macroinvertebrate data collection, processing of the data in the laboratory, quality control in the field and laboratory and the statistical analysis and interpretation of the results presented.

-Macroinvertebrates are sampled at this site as part of council's stream health monitoring programme, as recommended by proposed national guidelines.
+Macroinvertebrates are sampled at this site as part of council's stream health monitoring programme.

 This site is a hard-bottomed site and appropriate sampling protocols have been applied.
-Data shown here have been collected using current best-practice.
+Data shown here have been collected using current best-practice based on Stark et al. (2001).

 Macroinvertebrate sampling is done in riffle habitat at this site.
-Data shown here are therefore following best practice.
+Data shown here are therefore following best practice as described in Stark et al. (2001).

-This council does not collect any macroinvertebrate samples for up to two weeks after a flood greater than three times the median flow as recommended by proposed national guidelines.
+This council does not collect any macroinvertebrate samples for up to two weeks after a flood greater than three times the median flow as recommended by Stark et al. (2001).
 Therefore, data collected at this site is following best practice.

-Samples at this site have been processed following protocol P2 which is recommended by proposed national guidelines.
+Samples at this site have been processed following protocol P2 which is recommended by Stark et al. (2001).
 However, the individual count number has been reduced from 200 to 100 (with a scan for rare taxa).
 Data processed at this site are therefore not following best practice and conclusions based on this data need to be treated with caution.

 Field data collected at this site had no quality control applied to it.